 Herb of the Month – Dandelion

 The flowers, steeped in water, make a fine face wash, herbal bath, or steam.
-You can also use the flowers for vinegars and wine.
+You can also use the flowers for vinegar and wine.
 Pull out the flower petals and blend into butter and cheese spreads, or as a bright garnish for salads and other dishes.
-The flowers are a source of natural yellow dye and are an important pollen source for honeybees.
+The flowers are a source of a natural yellow dye and are an important pollen source for honeybees.

 So don’t scorn this generous, sunny little plant.
 Appreciate the many gifts it offers and use it to give yourself a healthy spring boost.